MaterializeInc/materialize/doc/user/content/sql/show-types.md

     parent: 'sql'
 ---

 `SHOW TYPES` returns a list of the data types in your Materialize instance.
-By default, only user-created types are returned.
+By default, only custom types are returned.

 ## Syntax